0xmetaschool/Learning-Projects/Introduction to MANTRA Chain/1. Introduction to Cosmos Ecosystem & MANTRA Chain/Lesson 3 - What are RWAs & Need for Regulatory Compliance.md

 Think of it this way: if you can touch it, own it, or trade it in the traditional financial world, it's likely a real-world asset.

-### Why are RWAs Important in the Blockchain Space?
+### What is the role of Blockchain technology in expanding access to RWAs

 RWAs have always been a cornerstone of the global economy.
 They represent real value and offer various investment opportunities.
 However, investing in RWAs has often been exclusive, and limited to wealthy individuals or institutions.